fleming79/async-kernel/CONTRIBUTING.md

     uv run async-kernel -a async-docs --shell.execute_request_timeout=0.1
     ```

-    defines a new kernel spec with the name "async-docs" that sets the `shell.execute_request_timeout` to 100ms.
+    Defines a new kernel spec with the name "async-docs" that sets the `shell.execute_request_timeout` to 100ms.

     The "async-docs" named kernel spec is used by [mkdocs-jupyter](#notebooks) to convert the notebooks
     for inclusion in the usage section of the documentation.